Darya778/setup_test/README.md

 # License

-The mtracker is licensed under the terms of the MIT Open Source license and is available for free.
+The setup_test is licensed under the terms of the MIT Open Source license and is available for free.